-Miriam Rockness is the author of a trilogy on home and family: Keep These Things (Doubleday), A Time to Play and Home: God’s Design (Zondervan) and a biography, A Passion for the Impossible: The Life Of Lilias Trotter and the companion book, A Blossom in the Desert: Reflections of Faith in the Art and Writings of Lilias Trotter (Discovery House Publishers).
+Who is Miriam?
+Miriam Rockness is the author of a trilogy on home and family: Keep These Things (Doubleday), A Time to Play and Home: God’s Design (Zondervan) and a biography, A Passion for the Impossible: The Life Of Lilias Trotter, the companion book, A Blossom in the Desert: Reflections of Faith in the Art and Writings of Lilias Trotter (Discovery House Publishers) and Images of Faith: Reflections Inspired by Lilias Trotter (Lilias Trotter Legacy).

 Their home presently is in Mt.
 Dora, Florida where she continues to enjoy interests that have enriched her life through the years: reading, writing, music, traveling (to visit family!), hosting friends and family – and savoring the unique beauty of Central Florida.

-The short version and formal version “Who is Miriam?” is sufficient to explain her deeply vested interest in Lilias Trotter.
+The short version of “Who is Miriam?” is sufficient to reveal her deeply vested interest in Lilias Trotter.
 But for the longer and more personal version she will address the question most frequently asked regarding her interest in Lilias:

 I listened enthralled as they talked about this well-born daughter of a distinguished Victorian family whose heart led her into volunteer work in London while her artistic talent led to a friendship with John Ruskin artist, critic, social philosopher, and a towering figure in Victorian England.
 They related more of Lilias’s remarkable life: her involvement with the fledgling YWCA at Welbeck Street Institute in London and her eventual call to Algeria, where she served the Arab people for the remaining forty years of her life.
 Their pressing concern, however, was their collection of her once-popular devotional books.
 They were about to dissolve their library and feared that no one would appreciate Lilias’s work as they did.